kellerl3641/Sep-10-freedom-project/plan.md

 Image : should be in the middle.

 Jquery :
-should be able to slowly pop up when the page is being scrolled When the link is clicked
+should be able to slowly pop up when the page is being scrolled<br>
+When the link is clicked, it should be able to smoothly scroll to the designated area.